-Urban forestry is a venue for bringing together worldviews.
-In 2023, more Canadians are aware of the country's shameful treatment of Indigenous peoples than at any time since Confederation.
-Port Moody's urban forest contains echoes of this history.
-But the urban forest can be a part of the local healing process because of its endless potential for renewal.
-The City of Port Moody can work with Indigenous partners to support ongoing cultural and spiritual connections to forests, access to forest resources, and include Indigenous knowledge and perspectives in land management.
+Urban forestry is a platform for bridging worldviews.
+As awareness of Canada's treatment of Indigenous peoples grows, Port Moody's urban forest can serve as a reminder of this history and contribute to the reconciliation process.
+The City can collaborate with Indigenous partners to maintain cultural and spiritual connections to forests, ensuring access to forest resources and incorporating Indigenous knowledge and perspectives in land management.

-Figure 9.
-Three men cutting large Douglas-fir in 1923 (top) (Leonard Frank, photographer), Postcard from Port Moody, B.C. circa 1915 (bottom) (photographer unknown).
+Figure 8.
+Large Douglas fir in 1923 (top) (Leonard Frank, photographer), CPL mill from the Abernethy House circa 1910 (centre) (Edward Brothers, photographer), and Hage Timber yarding with donkey engine in 1923 (bottom) (Leonard Frank, photographer).
 All photos from Port Moody Station Museum.